PragmaticFlow/nbomber-studio-helm/README.md

 This chart deploys:
 - An NBomber Studio Deployment
+- A ServiceAccount, Role, and RoleBinding scoped to the test namespace
+- A dedicated test namespace (default: `nbomber-tests`) for running NBomber test Jobs and Pods
 - A ClusterIP service for internal access
 - Optional ConfigMap and Secret for configuration overrides
 - Optional Ingress resource for external HTTPS access

+NBomber Studio automatically creates a dedicated Kubernetes namespace (default: `nbomber-tests`) where it deploys and runs NBomber test Jobs and Pods.

+**Dependencies:** NBomber Studio requires [PostgreSQL with the TimescaleDB extension](https://docs.timescale.com/) for storing test metrics and results.
+Make sure a TimescaleDB-enabled PostgreSQL instance is accessible before installing this chart.
+The NBomber team provides a ready-to-use [Timescale Helm chart on Artifact Hub](https://artifacthub.io/packages/helm/timescale/timescale) to simplify this setup.

 It is designed for simplicity and can be used in development, testing, or production environments.